One of Our Top IB Scorers Speaks with HKET

-Yew Chung International School is offering up to 25% in tuition fee assistance or deferral for 8 months to support parents acutely affected by the Covid-19 outbreak.
+Yew Chung International School is offering up to 25% in tuition fee assistance or deferral for eight months to support parents acutely affected by the COVID-19 outbreak.

 Mommy's Express Weekly: YCIS' Child-centred Education Approach

 Lately, our ECE Co-Principals Gladys Au and Clayton Mullins talked to a local parenting magazine Mommy’s Express Weekly and shared with readers on how children can benefit from a child-centred and play-based education approach.